 Where a child has been placed for adoption but not adopted within 12 months, the child's social worker must present a further report to the Adoption and Permanency Panel identifying the length of the delay, the reasons and the steps being taken to address any difficulties, including consideration of a review of the adoption plan and/or a possible change to long-term fostering/separation of siblings.

 Click here to view the Role of ADM Flowchart where the child’s plan moves away from adoption.

 11. After an Adoption Order is Made

 Following the making of an Adoption Order, and assuming the case is then closed, the child's social worker must complete the child's Adoption Case File.
-The Adoption Team Manager will check the contents of the Adoption Case File before placing it in safe storage within 2 months of the Adoption Order being granted.
+The Children's Team Manager will check the contents of the Adoption Case File before authorizing the closure of the file.